-Paul was admitted to legal practice in 1989 and has practiced in the public sector, as in-house Counsel and in private practice.
-Paul practices predominantly in litigation and dispute resolution, including commercial disputes, regulatory matters and administrative law matters.
-Paul is also a member of the Liquor Commission of Western Australia and is actively involved in pro bono work.
-He joined the Board of the Youth Legal Service in 2018.
+Paul was admitted to legal practice in 1989 and he has practiced in the public sector, as in-house Counsel and in private practice.
+His main focus has been litigation and dispute resolution, including commercial disputes, regulatory matters and administrative law matters.
+Paul is General Counsel and Director of Governance at the University of Western Australia.
+He is also a member of the Liquor Commission of Western Australia.
+Paul joined the Board of the Youth Legal Service in 2018.

 Andy is the Youth Practice Consultant for Anglicare WA, drawing on his extensive professional experience working with young people to guide the establishment and provision of services to young people.
 He is an experienced facilitator and educator who has been providing training to community services professionals since 2010, and is passionately involved in a number of advisory roles within the youth sector.

 Malcolm has a broad education with university degrees in science, sustainability, various social sciences as well as law.
-He has variously worked in the iron ore industry and spent significant time volunteering within the not for profit sector including at Murdoch University and MIDLAS.
-Since being admitted as a lawyer in 2016 Malcolm has worked variously within front line family violence roles in the community legal sector and currently works at Aboriginal Legal Service.
+He has variously worked in the iron ore industry and spent significant time volunteering within the not for profit sector including at Murdoch University, MIDLAS and Peel Community Legal Service.
+Since being admitted as a lawyer in 2016 Malcolm has worked variously within front line family violence roles in the community legal sector, as a criminal lawyer in private practice, and currently works at Northern Suburbs Community Legal Centre.